In celebration of World Health Day, TechRound featured Maiden Voyage in its list of businesses offering support during the pandemic.

 Tim Jenkins interviews founder Carolyn Pearson and member Inna Schlepina about Maiden Voyage.

-Hilary Howard looks at how Social Networking is connecting business women whilst they are on the road.
+Hilary Howard from the New York Times looks at how Social Networking is connecting business women whilst they are on the road.

 The regular digital content blog from Jemima Kiss, entitled "maiden-voyage wants to connect women business travellers"